VC-Daniel/nd940-android-kotlin-course1-starter/README.md

 ## Built With

-android.arch.navigation:navigation-fragment
-Androidx.databinding:databinding-runtime:

 * [Timber](https://github.com/JakeWharton/timber) - Timber is used for logging.
 * [AndroidX Navigation](https://developer.android.com/reference/androidx/navigation/package-summary) - Facilitates navigating between fragments in the app.
 * [Androidx Databinding](https://developer.android.com/reference/android/databinding/package-summary) - Allows for data binding to simplify UI logic and for improved encapsulation within the code.

-Include all items used to build project.

 ## License